How to recruit a technical co-founder, according to Alan Jones

 They are more often motivated by solving what they consider to be interesting problems while most elevator pitches seem to imply that all the interesting problems are solved and that only the execution remains.

-Bad potential tech co-founders will tell you they’ve already solved the problem at Startup B. Or that they already solved it working solo but aren’t interested in bringing it to market as part of a team.
+Bad potential tech co-founders will tell you they’ve already solved the problem at startup X. Or that they already solved it working solo but aren’t interested in bringing it to market as part of a team.

 Great potential tech co-founders will tell you they have a broad understanding of how to chunk the problem up into addressable bits, and that they would really get a kick out of bringing on some less experienced engineers and working on knocking those mini-problems all over.

-Alan Jones is BlueChilli’s growth hacker.
-This piece was originally published on the BlueChilli blog.
+This article was originally published on the BlueChilli blog on January 6, 2016.